perfect apps enriched with latest

 It is vital to include all the departments in the planning stage to ensure that the views of all the stakeholders are considered before the project kicks off.
 At the end of the planning phase, the goal is to have a clear idea regarding what is to be built, why, and how.

 The next step would be to understand in detail the technical requirements of the project.
-The developers need to ponder over the following questions to identify the technical requirements of the project correctly.
+The software engineers need to ponder over the following questions to identify the technical requirements of the project correctly.

-In this process, the developers prepare an SOW (Statement of Work) and the clients and proceed towards coding the software.
+In this process, the professional software developers prepare an SOW (Statement of Work) and the clients and proceed towards coding the software.
 The SOW is a document that includes the following things.

 Different software development processes handle this stage differently.
 The goal of this stage is to build clean and efficient software by sticking to the SOW.

-This is the stage where the software developers launch software to the users.
-The developers push their code into production at this stage .
-Many software companies use automated continuous deployment tools to finish this task.
+This is the stage where the software developers launch the custom software to the users.
+The software development experts push their code into production at this stage.
+Many leading custom software development companies use automated continuous deployment tools to finish this task.

-The SDLC is not over once the software is released.
+The software development life cycle is not over once the software is released.
 Understand that SDLC is a lifecycle; hence it is an ongoing process.
 The ending of one phase is the beginning of another.
 The same holds for post-launch as well.
 The customers’ needs evolve rapidly, and as more people use the software, they would find bugs and give feedback regarding the functionality and features of the software.

 Many different software development processes have evolved over the years.
 Selecting the right one depends upon the team developing the software and the requirements of the software.
 Let’s discuss the major software development processes.